nickynicolson/nickynicolson/README.md

 Nicky Nicolson

+👋 Hello - I'm Nicky, a software developer turned biodiversity informatics researcher: I try to use collaborative practices (version control, dependency management, continuous integration etc) to build tools, analyse & mobilise natural history specimen data.

+I grew up on a farm, where I learned about 🌻🌳🍄🦉🦇 🕸🦔🐍🐄 ... & building/ fixing things with whatever is available 🛠 Firstgen student of botany then computer science, still learning with [OpenLifeSciences](https://openlifesci.org/)

 <!--
 **nickynicolson/nickynicolson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.